anungo/my-codef-site/content/_index.md

 ## *Recent updates*

-### Slaughter and May advises Interserve on proposed merger of Interserve Support Services with Mitie
+### [Slaughter and May](https://www.slaughterandmay.com/)advises Interserve on proposed merger of Interserve Support Services with Mitie
 ![mitie](mitie.jpg)
 25 June 2020